-In 2003, police approached Mr. V. with a request that he come down to the police station to discuss allegations of fraud within his multi-million dollar company, UR.
+In 2003, police approached Mr. V. with a request that he come down to the police station to discuss corporate fraud allegations within his multi-million dollar company, UR.
 Police also wanted Mr. V’s consent to search UR’s offices as part of their investigation.
 Mr. V knew that neither he, nor his company, had done anything wrong so he saw no problem agreeing to the police request.
-Out of an abundance of caution, Mr. V. called Mr. Prutschi for advice.
+Out of an abundance of caution, Mr. V. called corporate fraud lawyer Mr. Prutschi for advice.

 Mr. Prutschi strongly urged Mr. V. not to give in to police requests.
 If there really were a crime to investigate, the police would acquire a search warrant to get what they wanted.